rvarki/RLZ/README.md

 ## Description

 This software computes the Relative Lempel Ziv (RLZ) parse of the target sequence file using a reference file.
-The software should work for any type of file whether that be FASTA files, English files, etc...
-However, currently the decompression expects that the files were originally ASCII (8 bit) encoded.
+By default, the software should work for any type of file whether that be FASTA files, English files, etc...
+It does this by doing the encoding at the bit-level.
+Doing the encoding this way prevents the issue that occurs when the sequence contains a character that is not present in the reference.
+However, we also have provided an option to do the encoding at the character level, however the encoding could potentially fail due to the aforementioned issue.
+The decompression expects that the files were originally ASCII (8 bit) encoded.

 ## Algorithm Workflow

 To compress the target sequence file in relation to a reference file, the software performs the following steps:

+If default (bit-level) encoding performed:

-1. Converts both the reference and sequence file into its binary representation.
+0. Converts both the reference and sequence file into its binary representation.

+For both types of encoding:

-2. Build an FM-index using the reference bit vector.
+1. Build an FM-index using the reference (bit or char representation).
-3. In reverse, attempt to match bit by bit of the sequence bit vector against the reference bit representation using the backwards match of the FM-index.
+2. In reverse, attempt to match the bit or char of the sequence against the reference sequence using the backwards match capabilities of the FM-index.
-    - 3a.
-If match, check if next bit also matches (ex.
-001: if 1 matches then check if 01 matches etc...)
+    - 2a.
+If match, check if next bit or char also matches.
-    - 3b.
-If match and at end of sequence file, record (pos,len) pair
+    - 2b.
+If match and at end of sequence file, record (pos,len)pair
-    - 3c.
+    - 2c.
 If mismatch, record (prev pos, len - 1) pair.
-Reset search from bit that caused mismatch.
+Reset search from bit or char that caused mismatch.
-4. All the (pos, len) pairs are then written to a file in order.
+3. All the (pos, len) pairs are then written to a file in order.
 This is the RLZ parse.

 > [!NOTE]
-> The pairs encoded in the RLZ parse are in reference to the reference file.
+> The RLZ parse is in reference to the reference file.

 ## Prerequisites